 For public and private sector professionals

 The WTI offers you a unique opportunity to update and deepen your knowledge of international economic governance, trade and investment by participating in intensive, week-long courses on a wide range of topics.
-These interdisciplinary courses, which are part of the Master in International Law and Economics (MILE) programme, the WTI’s flagship master programme, are taught by a faculty of renowned experts and practitioners.
+These interdisciplinary courses, which are part of the Master in International Law and Economics (MILE) programme and the Master in International Trade and Investment Law (TRAIL+), are taught by a faculty of renowned experts and practitioners.

-Participants interested in taking single weekly courses can do so on an à la carte basis, as a part of our Winter and Summer Academies.
+If you cannot commit to a CAS, you can take single weekly courses on à la carte basis, as a part of our Winter and Summer Academies.
 Visit the Winter and Summer Academy page for a current list of à la carte courses, course descriptions, and fee information.

 For the CAS/DAS programmes, we accept applicants who have completed an undergraduate degree in law, economics, finance, commerce, international relations, or political science, or in an unrelated field when supplemented by relevant working experience.
 Participants are expected to have a strong command of written and spoken English and should be ready to read a large amount of material in English both prior to and during the courses.
 Students whose first language is not English are required to provide TOEFL or IELTS test results (see MILE Admission).
 Exceptions may be granted on further examination, particularly where students have obtained their previous degree from a programme conducted entirely in English.